middyjs/middy/README.md

-When there is an error, the regular control flow is stopped and the execution is moved back to all the middlewares that implemented a special phase called `onError`, following the order they have been attached.
+When there is an error, the regular control flow is stopped and the execution is moved back to all the middlewares that implemented a special phase called `onError`, following the reverse order they have been attached similar to `after`.

 Every `onError` middleware can decide to handle the error and create a proper response or to delegate the error to the next middleware.